QuantumToasted/Scriptid/README.md

 Scriptid is meant to be extendable and eventually support will be implemented to allow other users to add on additional extensions past the base design; in a perfect world, one could, with enough extensions, make a fully functional bot using only their library and scriptid!

-To check out the syntax and grammar, feel free to check out the syntax page.
+To check out the syntax and grammar, or at least what there is so far, feel free to check out the [syntax document](syntax.md).

 ## But wait, why hasn't someone done this already?